tchying/tchying.github.io/cnsbc21.md

 ---
 layout: pages
-title: Portfolio - Analysis and Video Deliverables for CNSBC 2021
+title: Portfolio - Analysis and Video Deliverables for 2021 CNSBC
 permalink: /portfolio/cnsbc21/
 ---

 #### Analysis and Video
 #### Deliverables for 2021 CNSBC

-Results for the 2021 Canadian National Steel Bridge Competition have not been released yet.
+As a member of the University of Waterloo's Steel Bridge Design Team, I used SAP2000 to test seven load cases on a model of a twenty foot steel bridge.
+I was required to determine the shear, moment, and deflection at key points along the bridge's top chord.
+My findings were reported in the analysis deliverable for the 2021 Canadian National Steel Bridge Competition.

+I also summarized the entirety of the analysis deliverable into a three-minute section of a video deliverable, again submitted as part of the 2021 CNSBC.
+The competition results have not been released at this time, so I am unable to post an excerpt of either deliverable.